pinkpong111/multi-agent-governance-architecture/README.md

 signal formats, escalation grammar, boundary declarations.
 It explicitly excludes goal content, utility functions, and reward structure.

-**Scope constraint on covert transmission:**
+**Scope constraint on implicit transmission:**

-Covert transmission carries an authority asymmetry: the Top layer shapes direction in ways the receiving layer cannot detect as external influence.
+Implicit transmission carries an authority asymmetry: the Top layer shapes direction in ways the receiving layer cannot detect as external influence.
 This asymmetry is operationally necessary — but it creates a structural risk if the Top layer is contaminated or misaligned.

-To contain this risk, covert transmission authority is conditionally bounded:
+To contain this risk, implicit transmission authority is conditionally bounded:

 ```
 Implicit transmission permitted